nehasingh2710/colaboratory/README.md

 - The Jupyter notebooks are split into two and include the indiviudal chapters of the class
 - images/ Subfolder includes references images for the Jupyter notebooks

+## CSbase
+- The Jupyter notebook includes all notes from the [University of Helsinki's Cybersecurity Base Course](https://cybersecuritybase.mooc.fi/)

 If you spot any inconsistencies feel free to open a PR!